CalmNature – Simple Gardening Guides For Beginners

 Should I water from the top or bottom?

 Top watering is fine for most plants.
-Bottom watering (placing the pot in a water tray) works well for plants that don’t like wet leaves, like African violets.
-The key is ensuring water reaches all the roots and drains completely.
+Bottom watering works well for plants that don’t like wet leaves.
+The key is ensuring water reaches all roots and drains completely.